haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 ## Exercise phases
 ### Getting familiar with the data
+For th

 1. Save the downloaded GIS data in an empty folder for this exercise.
 2. Open QGIS and load the tampere_buildings.shp, tampere_roads.shp, and tampere_railway.shp into QGIS (Crash Course exercise 2.1), the project CRS will change to the CRS of these layers (ETS89/TM35FIN).
-3. Navigate to your browser panel (Crash Course exercise 1.2), expand XYZ
+3. Add Google Satellite imagery: Navigate to your browser panel (Crash Course exercise 1.2), expand XYZ Tiles
 4.

 	We have a vector layer with the buildings in central Tampere, and a vector layer showing the roads – both of which originally came from OpenStreetMap.
 This data is old – it shows the area before the development of the arena.
 In addition, we have a raster image file that shows the designs for the Arena, taken from a planning document.
 Unfortunately, this raster is not spatially referenced – there is no spatial information associated with each raster cell.